Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/malelivingspace/comments/1q2x07y/giant_bathroom_ideas/

-Large bathrooms can handle bolder moves like extensive black cabinetry when balanced with warm wood flooring.
-This shows how scale affects color choices.
+Why it works: Large bathrooms can handle bolder moves like extensive black cabinetry when balanced with warm wood flooring.
+Scale affects color choices more than most people realize.

-r/NeverBenFamous painted multiple bathroom elements black—the vanity, the linen cabinet, even the door.
-That’s a lot of black that would overwhelm a smaller room but works here because of the square footage and the oak floor running throughout.
-The natural wood planks warm everything and tie the bathroom to adjacent spaces.
+Multiple bathroom elements painted black, including vanity, linen cabinet, and even the door, would overwhelm a smaller room.
+But it works in larger spaces because of square footage and oak flooring running throughout.
+Natural wood planks warm everything and tie the bathroom to adjacent spaces.

-The white countertop, white toilet, and white shower tile prevent the black from dominating completely.
-The recessed ceiling detail adds architectural interest while additional lighting keeps the space bright despite dark cabinetry.
+White countertop, toilet, and shower tile prevent black from dominating completely.
+Recessed ceiling details add architectural interest while additional lighting keeps the space bright despite dark cabinetry.

-This approach suits open-plan homes where the bathroom floor continues from other rooms.
-The wood flooring becomes your warmth element while painted cabinetry allows color experimentation.
+This approach makes sense for open-plan homes where bathroom flooring continues from other rooms.
+Wood flooring becomes your warmth element while painted cabinetry allows color experimentation.
 Black paint costs far less than black-stained wood but delivers similar visual weight.
-Just ensure adequate ventilation in bathrooms with painted wood—moisture is the enemy of any painted surface.
+Just ensure adequate ventilation.
+Moisture is the enemy of any painted surface.

 Textured Walnut Vanity with Black Geometric Floor